MarcNickl/x2/posts/a-website-how-to-for-broke-filmmakers.md

 ## Step 2.3 Exporting

-Going back to site builder.
-You are ready to export the website as code.
-Its important to export the code to the same location as the folder created by GitHub Desktop.
-This enables the program to detect changes and upload the nesesary code.
+When you’re ready to export the website as code, be sure to export it to the same location as the folder created by GitHub Desktop.
+This allows the program to detect changes and upload only the necessary code.

-I﻿n the export Settings I would recomend selecting the convert to 'webp' format as this reduces bandwith and makes your website load faster.
+In the export settings, I recommend selecting the option to convert images to ‘webp’ format, as this reduces bandwidth usage and speeds up your website’s loading time.

-I﻿f in the future you notice your website only load some parts i would disable lazy loading too.
+If you notice that only some parts of your website load in the future, consider disabling lazy loading as well.

 <img src="/media/screenshot-2024-10-28-at-13.32.34.png" width=400 > <p><center>Example from Blocs</center></p>